 We believe that recent experiences with preparing applications for emerging heterogeneity will also help with preparations for some of the post-exascale technologies in Chapter 4, though new challenges remain for post-Moore technologies.
-A good resource for any software refactoring effort is the book entitled "Working Effectively with Legacy Code" by Michael Feathers [9].
-This book
+A good resource for any software refactoring effort is the book entitled "Working Effectively with Legacy Code" by Michael Feathers [11].
+This book provides a practical step-by-step approach to planning and executing changes in an existing code.

 Problem: Large sparse linear systems on von Neumann (vN) + accelerators/ Score interconnect/memory-centric.
 (Non von-Neumann notes) Potential Opportunities for R&D are numerous for all vN+accel, interconnect and memory centric.
 (Non-vN options are possible, but appear to have lower potential.)
 Readiness Current algorithms, with adaptations that are underway already, are High suitable for vN, interconnect and memory centric.
 (Fundamentally new approaches are needed for non-vN.)
 Novelty Many known approaches that can be explored first.
 (There are potential Medium algorithms for non-vN architectures.
 Solution of real valued systems can be recast in the complex field for use with at least one known quantum algorithm.
 ML-based approaches could be a suitable replacement for a linear solver, at least to a coarse level approximation.)
 Demand Linear solvers remain an important enabling capability for many scien- High tific problems.
 On vN, interconnect and memory centric, funding for new algorithms (which will typically be incremental) is important.
 Feasible Adaptations to all vN technologies are feasible with adequate resourcing.
 High Total Overall possibility that this is a high priority research direction.
-High Rating provides a practical step-by-step approach to planning and executing changes in an existing code.
-Fundamental to the effort is covering the code that will be refactored with adequate regression testing.
-The scope of change should be incremental when possible, making sure that one change set is fully integrated and tested before starting the next.
+High Rating